learn-co-students/nyc-mhtn-web-042318/03-intro-oo/README.md

 puts alice[:name]
 puts alice[:name].split

+# look! more syntactic sugar but for hashes!
 puts alice.send(:[], :name)

 # and now we can make variables for all the humans in the class